 We all accept that children learn in a variety of ways and that their preferred ways of learning may change as they grow and develop.
-An important part of teacher training for children is how to blend different styles of learning.
-Although this has been long recognised as applying to children, it is only recently that theories relating to the way adults learn have been developed.
+An important part of teacher training for children is blending different styles of learning.
+Although this has long been recognised as applying to children, it is only recently that theories relating to how adults learn have been developed.